Skip to Content

 • Easy Implementation: Consistent query API and transaction support simplify repository development

-• Database Agnostic: Switch between MongoDB, PostgreSQL, MySQL, SQLite without changing repository code
+• Database Agnostic: Switch between MongoDB, PostgreSQL without changing repository code

 Change DB with Minimal Effort